notisrac/SoftEtherAdmin/README.md

 # TODO
  - [ ] Add logging (use [winston](https://www.npmjs.com/package/winston))
+ - [ ] The second (third, etc.) api calls for the same resource should wait for the first one to finish
  - [ ] Display more information about the server and the hubs (ex.: ports, openVPN status, etc.)
  - [ ] Make server logs downloadable
  - [ ] Add functionality to modify settings of the server
  - [ ] Extract the softEther.js file into a standalone module once it is done
+ - [ ] Make it a bit more colorful by adding SoftEther's icons (?)
  - [ ] User management??? (not quite sure, this is needed)

 # How to contribute